Netcracker/KubeMarine/documentation/Installation.md

         - "deb [arch=amd64 trusted=yes] http://example.com/deb/misc/docker-ce/debian/ buster stable"
 ```

-**Note**: You cannot and do not need to specify repositories for different package managers.
+**Note**: You cannot specify the repositories for different package managers.
 The package manager is detected automatically and the specified configuration should match it.

 **Note**: You can use secure repositories with credentials as for [thirdparties](#secure-registries-for-thirdparties).